baking-bad/beacon-dotnet-sdk/README.md

 Follow these steps to reproduce a typical dapp workflow:

 1. Clone this repo and restore nuget packages
-2. Start `Beacon.Sdk.Sample.Dapp` project
+2. Start `Beacon.Sdk.Sample.Dapp` project (`make dapp-sample`)
+3. Go to https://debug.walletbeacon.io/ and create account (or connect your wallet)
-3. Copy pairing data string from console and paste it to Beacon wallet
+4. Copy pairing data string from console, paste it to the site, and press "Connect"
-4. You should see that Beacon wallet received permissions from `Beacon.Sdk.Sample.Dapp`
+5. You should see that Beacon wallet received permissions from `Beacon.Sdk.Sample.Dapp` ("Messages" section)
-5. You can print `sign` command in console to send `sign request` to the wallet
+6. You can print `sign` command in console to send `sign request` to the wallet
-6. You can print `operation` command in console to send `operation request` to the wallet
+7. You can print `operation` command in console to send `operation request` to the wallet

 Take a look at the [`Dapp sample`](https://github.com/baking-bad/beacon-dotnet-sdk/blob/main/Beacon.Sdk.Sample.Dapp/Sample.cs) project.